 Langtang Trek in Winter Season (December-February):

-From December to February, Langtang experiences mild snowfall in lower regions and heavier at higher altitudes.
+From December to February, Langtang experiences mild snowfall in the lower regions and heavier snowfall at higher altitudes.
 The paths and the mountains are covered in snow, making the landscapes tranquil.
 Langtang in winter is a true wonder.
 With exciting scenes of the Himalayas come risks and challenges, and with those come greater rewards.
 That is why trekking to the Langtang Valley in winter is for adventurers and explorers.

 Weather Conditions in Winter